Rodlike Heisenberg nanomagnet driven by propagating magnetic field: Nonequilibrium phase transition

-0.5 cm { \bf II.
-The Model of rodlike Heisenberg nanoferromagnet:} 0.5 cm The system of study is anisotropic Heisenberg ferromagnet.
+Here, the system of interest is the anisotropic classical Heisenberg ferromagnet.
 It can be represented by the following Hamiltonian

 where the ${\vec S_i}$ represents the Heisenberg spin vector ($|{\vec S_i}|=1$) at i-th site, having three cartesian components $(S_i^x, S_i^y, S_i^z)$.
-The first term in the above expression represents the contribution to the energy arises due to spin-spin Heisenberg nearest neighbour ($<ij>$) ferromagnetic ($J>0$) interaction.
-The second term is the single-site anisotropy (crystal field with z-axis as easy axis) and the third is the Zeeman term where the interaction of spin with externally applied space-time dependent magnetic field ${\vec H(i,j,t)}$.
-The space-time dependent magnetic field is propagating along the z-direction (represented by the index k of the three dimensional lattice) and is polarized in x-direction with following mathematical form:
+The first term in the above expression represents the contribution to the energy arises due to spin-spin Heisenberg nearest neighbour ($<ij>$) ferromagnetic ($J > 0$) interaction.
+The second term is the single-site anisotropy (crystal field with z-axis as easy axis) and the third is the Zeeman term where the interaction of spin with externally applied space-time dependent magnetic field ${\vec H(i,j,t)}$ (measured in the unit of $J$).
+The space-time dependent magnetic field is propagating along the z-direction (represented by the index k of the three-dimensional lattice) and is polarized in the x-direction with the following mathematical form:

 where $h_x$ is the amplitude, $f$ is the frequency and $\lambda$ is the wavelength of the propagating magnetic field wave.